grompe/BTWTweak/patcher/readme.txt

   with current tool, or partially/more efficient with current tool, and to indicate proper weapon ready to hit the enemy, and viable fishing spots.

+- For BTW 4.AABBBbbb and up, changed nitre block to be crafted only with piston packing to be consistent with flesh and bones in that version.

 v0.9o

 - Fixed compatibility with BTW version "4.A9 Pustules Lancing".